Opinion Exchange Dynamics: Agreement

 \section{Agreement}

 In this section we show that regardless of the utility function, and, in fact, regardless of the private signal structure, Bayesian agents always reach agreement, except in cases of indifference.
 This theorem originated in the work of Aumann~\cite{Aumann:76}, with contributions by Geanakoplos and others~\cite{geanakoplos1982we,sebenius1983don}.
 It first appeared as below in Gale and Kariv~\cite{GaleKariv:03}.
-Rosenberg, Solan and Vieille~\cite{rosenberg2009informational} correct an error in the proof and extend this result to the even more general setting of {\em strategic agents}, which we shall not discuss.
+Rosenberg, Solan and Vieille~\cite{rosenberg2009informational} correct an error in the proof and extend this result to the even more general setting of {\em strategic agents} (which we will not discuss), as is done in~\cite{mossel2015strategic}.

 \begin{theorem}[Gale and Kariv] Fix a utility function $\util^i_t=u(S,\action^i_t)$, and consider $(i, j) \in E$.
 Then

 for any $a^i \in \action^i_\infty$ and $a^j \in \action^j_\infty$. \end{theorem} That is, any action in $\action^j_\infty$ is optimal, given what $i$ knows, and so has the same expected utility as any action in $\action^i_\infty$.
 Note that this theorem applies even when private signals are not conditionally i.i.d., and when $S$ is not necessarily binary.